 But funny how things change.
 I've seen a lot more now.
 I've traveled to almost every major city in the country (except Denver and Portland, I'm coming for you!), and I've been to small towns too.
 I've been to the wealthiest of neighborhoods and dined with politicians, and I've hung out in the hood, not just your grand momma's hood, the real hood.
 The hood where the sound of gun shots are more common than the sound of wind chimes.
 I've volunteered with impoverished kids and elderly from the inner city, I've talked to a lot more people, I've made a lot more friends from different walks of life.
 And you know what I've learned?
 Lots of people have WAY MORE BARRIERS TO SUCCESS THAN I HAD.
 Shoot, makes my growing up life look like a cake walk.
 Did you know there are kids in high school in LA County who can't add 3+5?
 I saw this with my own eyes.
 So here's what's up.
 I had my struggle.
 Struggle sucks.
 I want to make it so people don't have to struggle.
 It makes me actually tear up when I think about the crap that people have to deal with.

 I just want to help, and that is, straight up, my only motivation.
 Most recently I've been volunteering with St. Barnabas Senior Services, and most recently prior to that I was a Big with Big Brothers Big Sisters of Greater Los Angeles.
 On the campaign front, I volunteered extensively in both CA and NV on the Bernie Sanders campaign.
 I also phone-banked and canvassed for Progressive Democrat Laura Friedman, who just won her race and is now our new Assemblywoman for our District, 43.
-Laura has done me the honor of endorsing me for this race, for which I am very proud and grateful.
+Laura has done me the honor of endorsing me for my ADEM race this year, for which I am very proud and grateful.
 I ended up getting Runner Up, can't complain!

-So, I hope you enjoyed my unnecessarily wordy and sometimes brash statement.
-Please vote for me to be your delegate for ADEM so I can help ensure the California Democratic Party works toward improving as many lives as possible.
-What I bring to the Democratic Party is SOMEONE.
+So, I hope you enjoyed my unnecessarily wordy and sometimes brash introduction.
+Please come to me personally with any questions or inquiries, or just to say hello.
+What I bring to the plate is SOMEONE.
 WHO.
 CARES.